wgsu/bootstrap_web/README.md

 # bootstrap_web
-so far is similar to a login page
+login page with some text and dropdown